AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Which is interesting and indicative, but I wouldn't weigh it *too* highly.

 The other best and crudest thing that I could find was [this](https://www.fwc.gov.au/resources/research/australian-workplace-relations-study/first-findings-report/6-employee-experiences/future-intentions) which measures intention to change fields by industry, which you would assume somewhat correlates with JCM.
 You could potentially use these rates to inform your decision of how dissatisfied people are in different industries.
-At a high level, food and accomodation services, arts and recreation services, and admin and support services all have the highest turnover intentions. mining, professional, scientific and technical services, construction, [public admin and safety](https://joboutlook.gov.au/IndustrySpecific?search=Industry&Industry=O), and IT have the lowest.
+At a high level, food and accomodation services, arts and recreation services, and admin and support services all have the highest turnover intentions.
+Whereas mining, professional, scientific and technical services, construction, [public admin and safety](https://joboutlook.gov.au/IndustrySpecific?search=Industry&Industry=O), and IT have the lowest.

 I think a better approach to filtering jobs is to start with your passions, interests, and strengths, even if not perfect, and then filter by JCM and job complexity.
 I would weigh job complexity and JCM about equally as highly.
 So the more complex the job, the better.